 I wanted to introduce myself so you can get to know the person behind the blog: I'm Sarah, nice to meet you!
 I'm from central Florida, I live in Nashville, and songwriting is my obsession.

 Writing has been in my blood ever since I can remember.

-I started writing stories as a young, impressionable middle-schooler.
-They were about stupid stuff like alien abductions, ghosts, and other various other sci-fi cliches.
-But I loved it – writing my odd short stories was freeing.
+I started writing stories in middle school.
+They were pretty bad.
+They were about stupid stuff like alien abductions, ghosts, and all sorts of dorky sci-fi cliches.
+But I loved it - writing my odd short stories was freeing.

-From there, my obsession progressed to include poetry, lyrics, piano instrumentals, and finally, pop songs.
+From there, my obsession progressed to include poetry, lyrics, piano instrumentals, and finally, when I put it all together - pop songs.

 I haven't put down the pen since.

-After college, (where I dutifully completed a BFA in Graphic Design) it only took a few months to realize that this music thing was actually a thing I needed to take seriously.
-I couldn’t kid myself any longer.
+After college, where I dutifully completed a BFA in Graphic Design, it only took a few months post-graduation for me to realize that this whole 'writing music thing' was actually a thing I needed to take seriously.
+I couldn't kid myself any longer.
 The comfortable job at the software company designing government websites was nice and all, but my heart was being pulled elsewhere.